pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function:: getWindowGeometry(windowID)

  This routine returns the position and size of a window.

+ :param windowID: Window to query
+ :type windowID: :data:`XPLMWindowID`
+ :return: Tuple of (left, top, right, bottom)
+ :rtype: tuple[int, int, int, int]

  The units and coordinate system vary depending on the type of window you have.

  If this is a legacy window (one compiled against a pre-XPLM300 version of the SDK, or an XPLM300 window that was not created using :func:`createWindowEx`), the units